Venus of Savignano

 The Venus of Savignano is a Venus figurine made from soft greenstone (serpentine) dating back to the Upper Paleolithic, which was discovered in 1925 near Savignano sul Panaro in the Province of Modena, Italy.

-With 22.5 cm in height, 4.8 cm in width and 5.2 cm in depth, and with a weight of 586.5 g, it is one of the largest known Venuses among the about 190 dated to the Upper Paleolithic in Europe and Siberia.
+With 22.5 cm in height, 4.8 cm in width and 5.2 cm in depth, and with a weight of 586.5 g, it is one of the largest known Venuses among the around 190 dated to the Upper Paleolithic in Europe and Siberia.
 With a proposed dating of 25,000–20,000 years ago, it is considered one of the earliest expressions of art in Italy.

 History

 The statuette was unearthed in 1925 by a farmer, Olindo Zambelli, who was digging outside his stable in the locality of Prà Martino, under the frazione of Mulino, itself within the comune of Savignano sul Panaro.
 He found the statuette under c.
 1 m of Late Pleistocene fluvial deposits.
 Zambelli cleaned and kept the “old stone” despite his wife's advice to throw it away; eventually, he showed it to a local painter and sculptor, Giuseppe Graziosi, who realized the importance of the find and managed to obtain it from the farmer in exchange for two hundred kilograms of grapes.